 Employee remuneration is paid out of the management and performance fees (if applicable).
-In total 39 staff members were involved during (some part of) the year 2021 (2020: 36), including consultants and including both part-time and full-time staff.
+In total 41 staff members were involved during (some part of) the year 2022 (2021: 39), including consultants and including both part-time and full-time staff.

-Three staff members, active in portfolio management, have earned more than Euro one million in relation to the performance results during the year 2021 (2020: one).
+No staff members have earned more than Euro one million in relation to the performance results during the year 2022 (2021: three).